jannis-baum/bachelor-thesis/chapters/3_2-implementation.md

 this section are implemented in the `components/annotations` directory.

-The existing interfaces that display an \gls{annotation}'s current value and provide the editing overlay shown in figure \ref{anni-annotation} are built with multiple levels of abstraction.
+The existing interfaces that display an \gls{annotation}'s current value and provide the editing overlay shown in Figure \ref{anni-annotation} are built with multiple levels of abstraction.
 This abstraction makes the underlying React components reusable for flexible applications.
 Figure \ref{anni-components}
 gives an overview of all existing components used for displaying and editing